ory/elements/packages/test/README.md

 # Ory Elements Test

 Ory Elements also provides a testing library built on top of [Playwright](https://playwright.dev/).
-It allows you to verify your Web Application integration with Ory automatically.
+It allows you to test your application integration with Ory automatically.

-A lot of the common use-cases have been done for you so you can focus on only writing tests for your specific edge-cases.
+A lot of tests for common use-cases have been implemented in the library so that you can focus on only writing tests for your specific edge-cases.

 ## Installation